Macrix/procontel.docs/content/en/docs/procontel.cli/procontelcli.md

 Title: "ProconTEL CLI"
 Weight: 8
 Description: >
-  Learn how to use the ProconTEL CLI
+  Use the ProconTelCli.exe command line
 ---

-# Use the ProconTelCli.exe command line

 ## Table of Contents